History of Lester Holt in Timeline

 In 2007, Lester Holt announced the Westminster Kennel Club Dog Show for the USA Network.

-In 2008, Lester Holt hosted the Sci-Fi Channel documentary "Mystery of the Crystal Skulls."
+In 2008, Lester Holt hosted the Sci-Fi Channel documentary Mystery of the Crystal Skulls and announced the Westminster Kennel Club Dog Show for the USA Network.

-In 2009, Lester Holt's son, Stefan Holt, graduated from Pepperdine University.
+In 2009, Stefan Holt, Lester Holt's son, graduated from Pepperdine University.

-2012: Recalls First On-Air Job
+2012: First On-Air Job

-In 2012, Lester Holt recalled that his first on-air job was as a disc jockey at a Country and Western station.
+In 2012, Lester Holt recalled that his first on-air job was as a disc jockey at a Country and Western radio station.

 2013: Filled in as Weekday Anchor

-June 18, 2015: Appointment as NBC Nightly News Anchor
+June 18, 2015: Permanent Anchor of NBC Nightly News

-2015: Replaced Brian Williams
+2015: Permanently Replaced Brian Williams

-2015: Honorary Degree
+2015: Received Honorary Degree

 In 2015, Lester Holt received an honorary degree from California State University, Sacramento.

-January 2016: Moderated Democratic Presidential Debate
+January 2016: Moderated Democratic Presidential Candidates' Debate

 In January 2016, Lester Holt moderated the Democratic presidential candidates' debate.